INTO-CPS-Association/into-cps-application/test/readme.md

 Playwright testing
 ---

-Spectron testing for electorn apps is deprected.
+Spectron testing for electron apps is deprected.
 Onwards we are utilizing [Playwright](https://playwright.dev/docs/intro) as testing framework and use the Electron API to access the INTO-CPS application frontend.

-## Commands

 ##### Debug
 ```bash